Non-U.S. operators of the M60 tank: Bosnia and Herzegovina

-Bosnia and Herzegovina received its 45 M60A3s in 1996 as part of a United States Train and Equip Program to help rebuild and restructure the Bosnian Federation's armed forces after the conclusion of the Bosnian War.
-As of 2008 they were still in service.
+Bosnia and Herzegovina received its 45 M60A3s in 1996 as part of a United States Train and Equip Program to help rebuild and restructure the Bosnian state's armed forces after the conclusion of the Bosnian War.
+As of 2021 they are still in service.

 Brazil

 Brazil acquired their first Main Battle Tanks (MBT)s, M60A3 TTS and Leopard 1A1s, respectively from the United States and Belgium, replacing almost at once all the already obsolete M41Cs.
-By 1997 Brazil purchased 128 Belgian Leopard 1s and 91 M60A3TTS, the last of which were delivered in 1999.
+By 1997, Brazil purchased 128 Belgian Leopard 1s and 91 M60A3TTS, the last of which were delivered in 1999.
 Brazilian Army strategic priority projects are aimed to reequip its army brigades with equipment according to their growing needs.
 The projects would be implemented by 2035 and the total estimated value is R$60 billion (US$34 billion).

 Brazil's Army's Modernization Program includes the modernization and revitalization of M60 combat vehicles, Leopard 1A1 and M113 armored vehicles.
 The projects would be implemented by 2035 and the total estimated value is R$60 billion (US$34 billion).
 With the Leopard 1A5 BR program, the EB had planned to standardize its fleet of tanks (CC) with German Leopard 1 as the new Leopard 1A5 would equip Vehicles Combat Regiments (RCC).

 The Leopard 1BE (known as the EB Leopard 1A1), would be transferred to the RCB and the M60A3 TTS would be written off.
 However, due to the rapid obsolescence and ineffectiveness of Leopard 1BE, whose operation has been restricted to a few dozen vehicles, there were not enough to equip four RCBs, the plans had to be changed.
 The solution was to keep 28 M60A3 TTS in service with the 20th RCB and equip the three Southern RCBs with 36 Leopard 1BE (12 for each).